-Rachelle Toarmino begins the first poem in her newest chapbook, “the games / in your hello / end my word.”
+Rachelle Toarmino begins the first poem in her newest chapbook, “the games / in your hello / end my world.”
 The poem is about Kristen Stewart, but you could also say that Stewart herself collaborated with Toarmino on the piece.
 Every word of the poem, and all the poems in “Feel Royal,” comes directly from celebrity fashion choices.

 Toarmino collected countless photos of celebrities wearing clothing items featuring words and phrases to use for her chapbook “Feel Royal.”
 She edited and rearranged these found words to write poetry about the celebrities themselves, but she also found out much more in the process.